-Anemones are known to form symbiotic relationships with other animals.
-They may attach to the shell of a crab and hitch a ride to another part of the ocean, for example.
-The most famous alliance is with clownfish.
-By building up a protective mucous coating, the clownfish is immune to the stinging cells of the anemone.
-The clownfish makes its home within the anemone’s tentacles, enjoying protection from predators; in return, the anemone gets to eat the leftovers from the clownfish’s meals.
+Anemones are known to form symbiotic relationships with other animals, their most well-known alliance with clownfish.
+Because of a protective mucous coating, clownfish are immune to an anemone’s stinging cells.
+They make their homes within the anemone’s tentacles, protected from predators; in return, the anemone eats the clownfish’s leftover meals.

-At the National Aquarium, you can see 10 different species of sea anemones throughout the exhibits.
+At the National Aquarium, you’ll find 16 different species of sea anemones.

-Anemones are carnivores.
-Some feed on tiny plankton, and others feed on fish.
-The anemone has stinging tentacles, which are triggered by the slightest touch, firing a harpoon-like filament (called a nematocyst—the same thing that causes a jellyfish sting) into their victim and injecting a paralyzing neurotoxin.
-The helpless prey is then guided into the mouth by the tentacles.
+Anemones are carnivorous, feeding on tiny plankton or fish.
+Their stinging tentacles are triggered by the slightest touch, firing a harpoon-like filament called a nematocyst into their prey.
+Once injected with the paralyzing neurotoxin, the prey is guided into the mouth by the tentacles.

-Anemones are found worldwide in all marine habitats, at various depths.
-They can be found in a variety of temperature ranges from the cold water of the north Pacific to the warm water of the Caribbean.
-Their ability to live at various depths ranges from being close to the surface in the tidal zone to depths of over 1.8 miles (3,000 meters).
+Anemones are found worldwide in all marine habitats.
+They can be found in a range of temperatures, from the cold water of the north Pacific to the warm water of the Caribbean, and live at various depths, from the shallower waters of the tidal zone up to depths of 1.8 miles (3,000 meters).